-In November 2011, the Ministry of Finance and the SAT promulgated the Pilot Plan for Imposition of Value-Added Tax to Replace Business Tax.
-In March 2016, the Ministry of Finance and the SAT further promulgated the Notice on Fully Promoting the Pilot Plan for Replacing Business Tax by Value-Added Tax, which came into effect on May 1, 2016.
-On November 19, 2017, the State Council revised the Interim Regulation of the People's Republic of China on Value Added Tax (2017 Revision).
-On March 20, 2019, the Ministry of Finance, the SAT and the General Administration of Customs promulgated the Announcement on Relevant Policies for Deepening the Value-Added Tax Reform, which became effective on April 1, 2019.

-Pursuant to the pilot plan and relevant notices, VAT is generally imposed in the modern service industries, including the VATs, on a nationwide basis.
-VAT of a rate of 6% applies to revenue derived from the provision of some modern services.
+In November 2011, the Ministry of Finance and the SAT promulgated the Pilot Plan on Switching from Business Tax to Value-Added Tax ("营业 税改征增值税试点方案"), hereinafter referred to as the "Pilot Plan".
+In March 2016, the Ministry of Finance and the SAT further promulgated the Circular on Fully Promoting the Pilot Plan on Switching from Business Tax to Value-Added Tax ("关于全面推开营业税改征增值税试点的通知"), which took effect on May 1, 2016.
+On November 19, 2017, the State Council revised the People's Republic of China Interim Regulation on Value-Added Tax ("增值税 暂行条例"), hereinafter referred to as the "2017 Revision").
+On March 20, 2019, the Ministry of Finance, the SAT and the General Administration of Customs promulgated the Announcement on Relevant Policies for Deepening the Value-Added Tax Reform ("关于深化增值税改革有关政策的公告"), hereinafter referred to as the "Deepening Reform Announcement", which took effect on April 1, 2019.
+Pursuant to the Pilot Plan and relevant circulars, VAT is generally imposed nationwide on the modern service industries.
+VAT at a rate of 6% applies to revenue derived from the provision of some modern services.
 Unlike business tax, a taxpayer is allowed to offset the qualified input VAT paid on taxable purchases against the output VAT chargeable on the modern services provided.

-Pursuant to the Announcement on Relevant Policies for Deepening the Value-Added Tax Reform issued by the Ministry of Finance, the State Taxation Administration and the General Administration of Customs on March 20, 2019, which came into effect on April 1, 2019, the tax rate of 16% applicable to the VAT taxable sale or import of goods by a general VAT taxpayer (the "taxpayer") shall be adjusted to 13%; and the tax rate of 10% applicable to the VAT taxable sale or import of goods by a taxpayer shall be adjusted to 9%, for the purpose of advancing substantial cuts in VAT.
+Pursuant to the Deepening Reform Announcement, the tax rate of 16% applicable to the VAT taxable sale or import of goods by a general VAT taxpayer (the "taxpayer") shall be adjusted to 13%; and the tax rate of 10% applicable to the VAT taxable sale or import of goods by a taxpayer shall be adjusted to 9%, for the purpose of advancing substantial cuts in VAT.

-Stamp Tax
+Stamp Duty

-On October 1, 1988, the State Council of China issued the Interim Regulations on Stamp Duty of the People's Republic of China (the "Stamp Tax Regulations"), which was amended on January 8, 2011.
-The Stamp Tax Regulations stipulates that entities and individuals should pay stamp tax when writing or receiving contracts and transferring documents.
-The Stamp Tax Regulations also stipulates that entities and individuals should pay stamp tax on business account books and rights, licenses and other taxable documents in China .
+On August 6, 1988, the People's Republic of China Interim Regulations on Stamp Duty ("印花税暂行条例"), hereinafter referred to as the "Stamp Duty Regulations"), was promulgated by the State Council of China and amended on January 8, 2011.
+The Stamp Duty Regulations stipulates that entities and individuals should pay stamp duty when writing or receiving contracts and transferring documents.
+The Stamp Duty Regulations also stipulates that entities and individuals should pay stamp tax on business account books and rights, licenses and other taxable documents in China.

-The Stamp Tax Law of the People's Republic of China (the "Stamp Tax Law") was promulgated by the SCNPC on June 10, 2021, which will come into effect on July 1, 2022.
-The Stamp Tax Law refers to the taxes collected for various certificates that are registered in transactions in China.
+The People's Republic of China Stamp Duty Law ("印花税法"), hereinafter referred to as the "Stamp Duty Law"), was promulgated by the SCNPC on June 10, 2021 and took effect on July 1, 2022.
+The Stamp Duty Law applies to the taxes collected for various certificates that are registered in transactions in China.
 According to this law, entities and individuals that issue taxable vouchers or conduct securities transactions within China are taxpayers of stamp duty.
-Taxpayers shall calculate the amount of tax payable in accordance with the nature of the taxable documents, and the tax rate varies from 0.005% to 0.1%.
+Taxpayers shall calculate the amount of tax payable in accordance with the nature of the taxable documents, and the tax rates vary from 0.005% to 0.1%.